 - Get a signature from the Head of Department for each subject – by signing they are agreeing to take you onto their course.

-- Once all of the signatures (3 are needed) you need to get your fully completed form signed by Mr Dusterhoft, Mrs Stewart, Mrs Fish or Mrs McNaughton.
+- Once all of the signatures (3 are needed) you need to get your fully completed form signed by Mr Dusterhoft, Dr George, Mrs Fish or Mrs McNaughton.

-- Once you have handed your form in you can go home and we will see you at 08:50 on enrollment day to begin your Sixth Form journey.
+- Once you have handed your form in you can go home and we will see you at 08:50 on the 5th September to begin your Sixth Form journey.